Brandãozinho (footballer, born 1925)

 Antenor Lucas, better known as Brandãozinho (born in Campinas, Brazil, June 9, 1925 – died in São Paulo, Brazil, April 4, 2000) was a Brazilian football defender.

 In his career (1940–1956), he played for Campinas, Associação Atlética Portuguesa Santista and Associação Portuguesa de Desportos.
 He won two Torneio Rio-São Paulo in 1952 and 1955.
 For the Brazil National Football Team, he played 18 games, and participated in the 1954 FIFA World Cup in Switzerland, playing 3 matches.

-After he retired, he was a Mathematics Teacher in Lavras and Sete Lagoas, Brazil.
+After he retired, he was a Mathematics Teacher in Lavras and Sete Lagoas.
 He died at 74 years old.